paulkienitz/pitchgame/README.md

 Only the moderation page uses it.
 Note that SPARE 4 may be incompatible, if that’s out by the time you read this.

-Finally, upload the other .php, .css, .js, .jpg, and .html-content files from this repo, and test it out.
+Finally, upload the .php, .css, .js, .jpg, and .html-content files from this repo, and test it out.